 - Do not drink any alcohol and limit your cigarettes as much as you can.

-- If you have a fever, manage it with medication like Advil Ultra or any other that you are familiar with.
+- If you have fever, manage it with medication.

-- Measure your temperature often.
-Keeping a record of your body temperature and medication can provide you/ your
+- Measure your temperature regularly.
+Keep a record of your body temperature and medication can provide your doctor useful information.

 - Manage your headache with medication if you need to.

-- You can inhale with camomille tea, other kinds of herbal tea, or inhalant.
+- You can inhale with chamomile tea, other kinds of herbal tea, or inhalant.

 - Rest and do not do any strenuous exercise.